-Figure 2: Evaluation of deep learned large-aperture EDoF lens. a The first surface of the classical lens is replaced by a hybrid odd-polynomial-aspheric surface.
-The optical parameters of the EDoF lens are jointly optimized with the image reconstruction network in an End-to-End training manner. b The height profile of the odd-polynomial term of the hybrid surface, which brings the EDoF ability to the lens system. c, d PSF of the classical and EDoF lenses at different depths and view angles.
-The PSF of our deep learned EDoF lens is more depth-invariant compared to that of the classical lens.
-PSF of more wavelengths is provided in Supplementary Note 5.3. e Image quality evaluation of simulated raw images and network reconstruction. g Zoomed patches of network reconstructions at different depths.
+Fig. 2 | Evaluation of deep learned large-aperture EDoF lens. a The first surface of a classical aspherical lens is replaced by a hybrid odd-polynomial-aspheric surface to form an EDoF lens.
+The optical parameters of the EDoF lens are jointly optimized with the image reconstruction network in an end-to-end training manner. b For left to right: PSFs of the classical lens, EDoF lens with hybrid surface, and EDoF lens with an extra cubic plate at different depths and view angles.
+The PSFs of our deep learned EDoF lens are more depth-invariant compared to that of the classical lens.

+PSFs of more wavelengths are provided in Supplementary Note 5.3. c The height profile of the odd-polynomial term of the hybrid surface, which brings the EDoF ability to the lens system. d Image quality evaluation of simulated raw images and network reconstruction with PSNR and SSIM matrices. e MTF curves of the classical and EDoF lens at different depths, without image reconstruction. f Zoomed patches of network reconstructions at different depths.
 More evaluation results are provided in Supplementary Note 5.4 and 5.5.